ppesterev/bigtrip/considerations.md

-# the BigTrip project from HTMLAcademy's ECMAScript course, but rewritten in React, cause honestly that entire course is just a giant exercise in wheel reinventing"
+# the BigTrip project from HTMLAcademy's ECMAScript course, but rewritten in React, cause honestly that entire course is just a giant exercise in wheel reinventing

-## --- design ---
+## design

 offers: have to be unique within a type? could have same offer but diff 'levels' of it at diff prices?